esnet/EScp/README.md

 ```
 Compression:

-  EScp supports compression, however:

-  We use zstd simplified API.
-It would be better to use the streaming API
+  EScp supports compression through the zstd simplified API.
+It would be better
-  (to conserve state between frames), but it requires testing that our input
-  state matches our output state.
-At a very basic level, we don't do
-  compression if our compressed data is larger than our un-compressed data.

-  If we took our existing design and switched to streaming it, we would need
-  to handle lossing state between the compressor and decompressor.
+  to use the streaming API to conserve state between frames, and thereby reduce
+  over the wire data.

 Checksums:

-  Write checksums to file?
-We don't right now because there is no tool to do
-  anything with those checksums, but...
-Maybe we should support the option?
-  The checksums are not cryptographic in nature.
+  It would be nice to have an option to write checksums for a transfer to a
+  file and/or support alternative checksums.

 Sparse Files:

-  Currently, the receiver checks to see if a block of data contains all zeroes,
-  and if it does it then skips the block (assuming engine support).
-In theory,
-  it would be better if the sender just didn't send the block if it contains
-  all zeroes, but you would still need some way to tell the reveiver not to
-  wait on the data.
-Obviously, that is possible, but not sure it is worth the
-  complexity for that particular use case.

-  Also, while EScp allows sparse file support without compression, doing so
-  probably doesn't make much sense.

-Error Messages:
+  Sparse files are a receiver feature, which is backwards.
+It makes more
+  sense to just not send the block from the get-go.
+This is ameliorated
+  by compression, however, still bad.
+We could also plug-into OS support
+  for sparse files and avoid reading the data in the first place.

+Error Messages (Expected in 0.9):

   VRFY macro is used to terminate execution if the receiver runs into a
   condition in which it is impossible to continue.
 That error message should